Lachysagit/Assesment2-Mechanic/Design documentation/Readme.md

-- Test data – show a table of test data used to test an algorithm or method, each with its reason for inclusion for an algorithm or method
+- Test data –  see file commited to design documentation

 - Class diagram – show the planned class and inheritance hierarchy with attributes and